 To determine whether backscatter layers in the MPL signal were due to aerosols or clouds, we made use of the raw lidar signals and the co-located all-sky cloud camera.
 MPL-based cloud detection was necessary because other possible methods of cloud detection at OTI (MAX-DOAS, weather station solar radiation measurements and cloud camera) were only operational during daylight hours.
 We used the cloud-filtering algorithm developed in Ryan et al, (2024), with validation against the co-located Solmirus all-sky camera, to flag cloudy periods.
+In Ryan et al, (2024), clouds were identified relevant to the MPL vertical viewing geometry within a 5o radius of the centre of the cloud camera image.
+For daylight comparison of AOD during the daytime, using the MAX-DOAS and Microtops (which use non-vertical viewing geometries) we also examined the cloud camera images for ‘all-sky’ cloudiness by using a 50o radius from the centre of the cloud camera image.
+We also filtered poor or cloudy MPL retrievals by removing outliers with unrealistically large extinction for aerosols (extinction values > 5).

+Ryan et al, (2024) also calculated the boundary layer (BLH) from MPL observations, demonstrating good agreement between BLH calculated from MPL NRB and drone-measured potential temperature.
+The BLH provides important context to this study by indicating the likely extent of turbulent mixing in the lowest part of the troposphere.
+We use the gradient method, as applied in Ryan et al. (2024) to determine the BLH from each MPL NRB profile: this simple method assigns the BLH as the minimum of the gradient of the MPL backscatter profile.

 2.2 MAX-DOAS data processing

 To derive aerosol information, MAX-DOAS instruments rely on indirect detection through the UV/Visible absorption of the dioxygen complex O2-O2 (O4) (Wagner et al., 2004).
-This dimer has a strong absorption band at 360 nm which is used in this work to determine aerosol extinction and aerosol optical depth (AOD).
+This dimer has strong absorption bands at 360 nm and 477 nm which are used in this work to determine aerosol extinction and aerosol optical depth (AOD).
 The vertical concentration profile of O4 is expected to vary with the square of the atmospheric pressure, meaning that a radiative transfer simulation informed by the atmospheric pressure profile can calculate expected O4 absorptions at each measured elevation angle.
 Deviations in the measured O4 absorptions can be attributed to atmospheric scattering, which in a cloudless sky are attributed to the presence of aerosols.